RyanJule/landing-page/README.md

 # landing-page
-The Odin Project Landing Page Repo
+The Odin Project Landing Page Repository

+This is my landing page project for The Odin Project!